- 1/2 cup plus 2 teaspoons all-purpose flour, divided

 - 4 boneless skinless chicken breast halves (6 ounces each)

 - 8 thin slices prosciutto or deli ham

 - 1 tablespoon butter

 - 1/2 cup chicken broth

 - 2 tablespoons white wine or additional chicken broth

 - Place 1/2 cup flour in a shallow bowl; set aside.
 Flatten chicken breasts to 1/4-in. thickness.
 Sprinkle both sides with salt and pepper; top each breast half with 2 sage leaves and 2 slices prosciutto, pressing to adhere.
 Dip chicken sides only in flour to coat.

-- In a large skillet, heat oil and butter over medium heat; cook chicken for 3-4 minutes on each side or until lightly browned and chicken is no longer pink.
+- In a large skillet, heat oil and butter over medium heat; cook chicken for 3-4 minutes on each side or until lightly browned and thermometer reads 170°.
 Remove and keep warm.